NoCapCbas/portfolio/README.md

 Lightweight SQL database used for storing application data.
 Utilized by the Django backend to persist data models and application state.
 Provides relational database capabilities for efficient data storage and retrieval.
-### Caddy Web Server:
-Acts as the HTTP server and reverse proxy for serving the Django backend and Next.js frontend.
-Handles requests, manages SSL/TLS encryption, and provides static file serving capabilities.
-Enables efficient routing of requests to the appropriate backend or frontend components.
 ## Interactions:
 The Next.js frontend communicates with the Django backend via RESTful API endpoints to retrieve and manipulate data.
 The Django backend interacts with the SQLite database to perform CRUD (Create, Read, Update, Delete) operations on application data.